-Rome winter weather is quite pleasant compared to other destinations on the continent and is a great escapade for winter sun in Europe.
+Rome winter weather is quite pleasant compared to other destinations on the continent and not only a great escapade for winter sun in Europe but also one of the best places to visit in Italy in winter.
 But you need to know that Rome can also get a horrible northern wind from the north which makes it feel way colder than the meter tells you.

 There’s also an average of 8-9 days of rain/month in Rome during the winter months – but hardly ever any snow.
 To put it that way, if you experience snow in Rome, you’re up for a treat, because most locals have only experienced it once or twice in their lifetime.

 With this information, it’s good to pack layers so that you can put on extra clothes if you’re unlucky to go during those windy days, yet be able to enjoy the warm sunny days.

 Average temperatures in Rome during winter range between 3 degrees at night and 14 degrees in the day.
 Yet a sunny day can give you the feeling of it being much warmer.

 What to pack for winter in Rome

 As mentioned, the weather in Rome can be a bit capricious during the winter.
 Even though it’s more often nice than not, make sure you bring an umbrella and layers of clothes, comfortable shoes, and a warm winter jacket.